Command Line Interface (CLI)¶

 --reco-id 1 \

---out ./nifti_out
+--output ./nifti_out

 Output filenames and directory structure are controlled by the configured layout entries and templates.